MENU

 Policy Scope

-This policy applies to all university employees but excludes conflicts of interest related to funded research projects which are governed by the Conflict of Interest for Funded Research Projects policy.
+This policy applies to all university employees but excludes conflict of interest related to funded research projects which are governed by the Conflict of Interest for Funded Research Projects policy.

 Policy Statement

-All university employees are required to disclose any real, perceived, or potential conflict of interest or commitment to the university upon hire and then at minimum annually thereafter.
+All university employees are required to disclose any real, perceived, or potential conflict of interest or commitment to the university upon hire.
 Employees are required to disclose any new real, perceived, or potential conflicts of interest or commitment immediately throughout the year.

 No university employee may use or attempt to use their university position, property, other resources, or position-based authority, to secure special privilege, benefit, or exemption for themselves.